ciccio-90/Lenovo_V110-15ISK_Hackintosh_OpenCore_macOS_Monterey/README.md

 SSDT | Info
 :---------|:---------
 [SSDT-PLUG-DRTNIA.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-PLUG-DRTNIA.aml) | Used for enabling Apple's XCPM in macOS, allowing for far better CPU power management.
-[SSDT-EC-USBX-LAPTOP.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-EC-USBX-LAPTOP.aml) | Used for disabling your real Embedded controller and creating a fake one for macOS to play with.
+[SSDT-EC-USBX-LAPTOP.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-EC-USBX-LAPTOP.aml) | Used for disabling your real ing a fake one for macOS to play with.
 USBX portion is used for injection USB power properties missing on Skylake and newer.
 [SSDT-PNLF.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-PNLF.aml) | Used for controlling the backlight on internal displays such as AIOs and laptops.